 Taught entirely in English with optional courses taught in English and French, the program includes:

-- The Fall Semester made up of seven core courses and two electives
+- The Fall Semester made up of six core courses and two electives.

 - The final Summer semester made up of six advanced courses and which is dedicated to developing practical leadership and management/professional skills.